 Advice for Americans Buying Real Estate in France

-Originally posted on & updated on 14th November, 2024Did you know that each year, over 100,000 individuals from different corners of the world choose to make France their new home?
-This influx of foreign nationals accounts for roughly 10% of all French real estate transactions.
+Originally posted on & updated on 26th December, 2024Did you know that each year, many American buyers are amongst the 100,000 or so individuals, families and seniors from all corners of the world who choose to make France their new home?
+This influx of foreign nationals and non-residents accounts for approximately 10% of all French real estate sales and transactions.

 Our Guide for American Buyers